• Skip to main content

 She was born in 1876 and died in 1961, so she saw the transition and you can see it in her food.
 You can see the distinct and disparate elements and influences in her food, whether it’s the braised Chinese-style terrine, with the five-spice pork, or a dish with cassia and smoked flower… the cuisine is a mixture of influences and I always thought it would be impure, and in some ways, I suppose that it is, because it’s someone’s hybridised cuisine.
 But in this instance, it’s not compromised, it’s actually enriched, and there are some delicious dishes that have surprised me.
 I’ve only just started exploring.

 I’ll be with Kleeb Mahidhorn, the woman whose book I am using for the next two months, and then I’ll select another book.
-In fact, I’ve actually selected another person, a woman who is still alive who was a magnificent cook in the 1960s and I thought it would be a good thing to get some of her food idea in as well because it’s quite distinct and what we’re trying to do is to cook like them as much as possible, not like me at all.
+In fact, I’ve actually selected another person, a woman who is still alive who was a magnificent cook in the 1960s and I thought it would be a good thing to get some of her food ideas in as well because it’s quite distinct and what we’re trying to do is to cook like them as much as possible, not like me at all.
 That’s the distinct difference.
 We’re not trying to be chameleons nor are we trying to take the soul of these erstwhile cooks, but we are trying to emulate their style.

 Q So the whole menu is based on one cook?